Morning on the Riesengebirge

-Morning on the Riesengebirge (German - Morgen im Riesengebirge) is an 1810-1811 painting by Caspar David Friedrich of a scene on the Riesengebirge.
+Morning on the Riesengebirge (German - Morgen im Riesengebirge) is an 1810–1811 painting by the German Romantic artist Caspar David Friedrich of a scene on the Riesengebirge.
 It was exhibited at the Dresden Academy, where it attracted significant public attention.
 The painting was then acquired in 1811 by Frederick William III of Prussia for Unter den Linden, his Berlin palace, where it remained until 1837, when it was moved to the New Palace in Potsdam.

 From 1844 to 1865 it was exhibited in the Schloss Bellevue then later in the castle at Wiesbaden.
 After 1930, it was moved back to Berlin, where it was displayed in the Stadtschloss.
 In 1957, it was moved to Schloss Charlottenburg (with inventory number 6911 GK I) as the property of the Prussian State Museums (inventory number NG 10/85).

 The painting blends a mixture of religious allegory and Friedrich's distinctive approach to landscape painting, which made the work popular in his time.

 Description

 Friedrich was captivated by mountains, which prompted his journey to analyze the Riesengebirge in 1810.
 He diligently sketched the Riesengebirge mountain range and studied its rock formations.
 His observations culminated in a painting that depicts the sun rising over the mountains at dawn with a few notable figures and symbols.

-A woman helps a man go up the mountain, and they are advancing towards a man crucified on a cross, presumably Jesus Christ.
-The painting infuses the natural landscape with religious allegory.
-The woman is a prominent figure in the painting, perhaps representing an "agent of salvation".
+In the painting, a woman helps a man go up the mountain, and they are advancing towards a man crucified on a cross, presumably Jesus Christ.
 According to Werner Hoffman, Friedrich uses the differences in elevation to demonstrate how a woman's "role is to lead her partner onwards and upwards."
-The woman could also be an allegory for faith itself, guiding people through difficult mountain journeys.
-Scholars have noted that the inclusion of a female figure was not a feminist act; Friedrich may have been partly swayed by his desires for companionship at the time.